rescrv/blue/caternary/docs/typing.md

 # Caternary Type System — Implementation Spec (rev 4)

 **Audience:** the implementing agent (Sid worker).
 You are working in the Caternary codebase on the latest `blue`.
 This document is the contract for what to build and how the judge will verify it.
 Read the whole thing before writing code.
+Builtin names in this document use the runtime **UPPER_SNAKE_CASE** spelling.
 Where this spec names a builtin or an internal symbol you cannot find, **locate the real one in the codebase and reconcile** — do not invent.

 > **Ratified decisions (rev 4).** Argued and settled; do not relitigate without a recorded reason.
 > (a) **One numeric type `Num`** — no Int/Float split, no overloading; specialization, if ever, is post-inference monomorphization.
 > (b) **Flat substitution + trailed undo log** (Tier-0 inference backtracking only) for O(1)/zero-alloc — *not* a persistent HAMT, *not* union-find; **typing frames are the durable provenance spine** for anything the trail unwinds.
-> (c) **`if` is a combinator** with a hand-written scheme.
+> (c) **`IF` is a combinator** with a hand-written scheme.
-> (d) The **shadow stack is an abstract evaluator** mirroring runtime data flow exactly (`dup` aliases the same term; combinators execute their real shuffle; **arity comes from the Tier 0 arrow**); core-shuffle conformance is property-tested because a mis-shuffle yields a *vacuous proof*, not a crash.
+> (d) The **shadow stack is an abstract evaluator** mirroring runtime data flow exactly (`DUP` aliases the same term; combinators execute their real shuffle; **arity comes from the Tier 0 arrow**); core-shuffle conformance is property-tested because a mis-shuffle yields a *vacuous proof*, not a crash.
 > (e) **Higher-order refinement subsumption is SMT-discharged only, never inferred**, and **fails closed**.
 > (f) **Whole-program, no modules** — one compilation unit, one global ledger, no serialized contracts, no version skew.
 > (g) **Embeddable; operators are contracted at registration** by two registrants (language core + embedder); the **user registers nothing**.
 Registration is **explicit attestation**; the operator table is the **modulo** of every proof.
 Operator contracts (axioms) and user `assume` are **separate buckets** — the strict anti-rot check applies to `assume` only, which is now **near-vestigial**.